rust-lang/rust/src/doc/guide-unsafe.md

 ```

 Note that there is one extra lang item here which differs from the examples
-above, `begin_unwind`.
+above, `fail_fmt`.
 This must be defined by consumers of libcore because the
 core library declares failure, but it does not define it.
-The `begin_unwind`
+The `fail_fmt`
 lang item is this crate's definition of failure, and it must be guaranteed to
 never return.